-Almost three in ten respondents to a TUC survey reported that they had been experiencing long COVID symptoms for 12 months or more.
-In December 2022, more than half (55%) of those who reported experiencing long COVID symptoms to the ONS, had experienced them at least one year after first having (suspected) COVID-19.
+60% of respondents to a TUC survey said they had been experiencing long COVID symptoms for over a year.
+In March 2023, of those who reported experiencing long COVID symptoms to the ONS, 41% first had (suspected) COVID-19 at least two years previously.